Summer University Lingen (SUL) July 5 - July 18, 2020

 - International Human Resource Management

-Besides the lectures, students will also participate in group as well as project work.
+Besides the lectures, students will also participate in group and project work as well as deal with case studies.

 - ROSEN Group

 - Kampmann GmbH

 The company visits are a great opportunity to get a unique insight into the company, talk to company representatives, get first-hand information and build a network with potential future employers to find out what German employers are looking for.